endlesspint8/endlesspint8.github.io/_posts/2020-10-29-so-lame-you-probably-think-post-about-you.md

 Of course, the same set of arguments should carry equal weight regardless of the media but that is a naive view that foolishly oversimplifies human communication and discounts context.
 Different media favor and inhibit different factors.
 It is clear that you have conformed your online communications to a rapid-fire combative environment that places a premium on reactive type-first-think-later participation.
 Leaving aside the desirability of pursuing such a model of communication it is worth acknowledging that it is the antithesis of thoughtful conversation.

-Having the ability to do something, i.e. post and share ideas, people cannot help feeling compelled to make use of it, rarely considering how infrequently they have, or ever would, address in person the same number of people, with the same ideas, in the same way.
+Having the ability to do something, e.g., post and share ideas, people cannot help feeling compelled to make use of it, rarely considering how infrequently they have, or ever would, address in person the same number of people, with the same ideas, in the same way.
 The lowered inhibitions induced by a social platform frequently encourage a lowered standard of thought, accountability, and civil discourse.

 Finally, consider someone arguing for their favorite movie, pizza joint, or sports team in the manner you have: sweeping generalizations backed up by flimsy evidence, insults, and declarations about how smart they were.
 We would dismiss this person's opinion.
-How could anyone imagine this same behavior would carry weight on a topic as serious as the future of our democratic society?
+How could anyone imagine this same behavior carrying weight on a topic as serious as the future of our democratic society?

 ---